ioos/ioos-code-sprint/2022/track-list.md

 *We've populated the tracks below with topics from the initial survey and registration forms.
 These topics are open for further discussion.*

+To register for the Code Sprint, please see the registration website https://ioos.github.io/ioos-code-sprint/registration/.

 ## ERDDAP
 |**Topics within track**|**links**|**lead**|**duration**|
 |---------------|---------|--------|------|